szetumer/cloud_levelup_pkg/README.md

 - by now you should understand how the configs work.
 Use the Azure webportal to create a storage container and put its name in the costman_export.json.
 This will cost a little bit of money each month.

 #### Create a Cost Management Export (a report piping to a storage container)

 - Go to the cost management page in your Azure web portal.
 Create an export, and assign it to the storage container that your just created.
 Make sure to finalize the creation of the cost management export.
 After you do this, yet another test should pass.
     - Note - now you also have a cost management export that you can run!
 This will help you manage your resources to ensure that you are not spending too much money.
 - Fill out the remaining information, and make sure to name the report something other than the name of the first cost management export you created.
 Now you should be able to run `python do.py create_costman_export` and have it work!
 This script, whose template is in the `script_templates` folder, pulls from your configs to create a cost management export into a storage container via the CLI.
+- You created a cost management export associated with a __billing profile__.
+How would you create a cost management export associated with a resource group?